 The first thing I noticed in Tehran was the traffic.
 I’ve seen some crazy stuff in my days, cities such as Cairo and Bangkok are downright hilarious when it comes to traffic regulations and public safety, but this was probably even worse.
 I loved it.

 We quickly dropped our bags at the hotel in Gohar Shad Alley and went looking for food close to midnight on deserted streets.
 It immediately struck me that the streets were completely empty on this fine Saturday evening in a city of millions.
 I guess everybody were at home, since there is no nightlife to mention.
-In fact, my Lonely Planet has a chapter “Nightclubs” for Tehran but the paragraph only consists of two words: “Dream on”.
+In fact, my Lonely Planet had a chapter “Nightclubs” for Tehran but the paragraph only consisted of two words: “Dream on”.

 Street in Tehran Saturday night in Tehran.
 Not a living soul in sight.